yashgokakkar99/Tailwind-CSS/README.md

 # Step3:
 npx tailwindcss init -p
 # Step4:
-Create a CSS file "input.css", add it yo your html and edit it with this content:
+Create a CSS file "input.css", add it to your html and edit it with this content:
 @tailwind base;
 @tailwind componenets;
 @tailwind utilities;